httpout/httpout.github.io/reference/request/body.md

 An awaitable object, to get the request body at once.

 {: .warning }
 This will load the entire body into memory.
-Use [request.stream()](/reference/request/stream.md) whenever possible.
+Use [request.stream()](/reference/request/stream.html) whenever possible.

+Example:
 ```python
 from httpout import run, request